CodeClaper/smallchat/README.md

 # SmallChat

-## What's this
+## What's this?

 This is a Java implementation for [antirez](https://github.com/antirez) project [smallchat](https://github.com/antirez/smallchat) using NIO.

-## How run
+## How run it?

-We use make tool to build this project.
+I use make tool to build this project.
 So make sure you have installed make and JDK1.8 or aboves.

 Run Server: